HKoenig6/CS537-Shell/README.md

    -'exit' will terminate the shell

-Type:
+Type
+'''
 ./mysh
+'''
-to enter interactive mode OR:
+to enter interactive mode OR
+'''
 ./mysh  <filename>
+'''
 to execute lines from a file in batch mode.